Mesuji Regency: Administrative divisions

-Administratively the regency is divided into seven districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estiomates as at mid 2021.
+Administratively the regency is divided into seven districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (all classed as rural desa), and its post code.

 History

 In November 2010, four people were killed in a cock fight bust-up in the village of Wirabinangun.